 Appreciating our living legends should be second nature.
 Unfortunately since our culture is allergic to the past (scared of it?) and worships the present this is too rarely the case.
 Perhaps if they were making subpar music it'd be fitting to ignore them.
 This has not been the case with Willie Nelson, though, who releases a high quality album every year.
 Add Merle Haggard to the mix and, not surprisingly, you have not only the best country release of 2015, but the best period.

 Beautiful songwriting is at the heart of Django and Jimmie.
-The title track is a delicate folk/country tribute to gypsy jazz guitarist Django Reinhardt and Jimmy Rodgers, the first country and western star from the 1920s and 30s.
+The title track is a delicate folk/country tribute to Django Reinhardt, the legendary gypsy jazz guitarist, and Jimmie Rodgers, the first country and western star from the 1920s and 30s.
 They each had a profound influence on Willie, Merle, and music in general.
-More than a nice gesture, highlighting them concretely conjures their art and spirit.
+More than a nice gesture, highlighting them invokes their art and spirit.

 Haggard's Johnny Cash tribute "Missin' Ol' Johnny Cash" is both heartfelt and playful, and features guest appearances from Bobby Bare and Jamey Johnson.
 Upbeat country swing of lead single "It's All Going to Pot" amps up the fun, paying homage to Willie's favorite medication.
 "Unfair Weather Friend" tenderly pays tribute to the underrated power of friendship, and versions of Haggard's classic "Swinging Doors" and Willie's "Family Bible" are subtle and effective.